 - 5. In the Mapping section, type the drawing name or Symbol frames in the field to the right of the phoneme it represents.
-If your drawings are already named with the phoneme letters, you can skip this step.

-- 6. Click OK.

-- 7. In the Playback toolbar, enable the
+If your drawings are already named with the phoneme letters, you can skip this step. - 6.
+Click OK. - 7.
+In the Playback toolbar, enable the The Playback toolbar, enable the The Playback toolback tool - 8.

-Enable Sound option. - 8.
 Press the Play button in the Playback toolbar to see and hear the results in the Camera view